 Charity Ball Association Celebrates Million Dollar Fundraising

-THE SCENE: The Witte Museum was the picture-perfect setting for the 63rd annual Chrysanthemum Ball celebrating over one million dollars in grants given this year by The Charity Ball Association to 24 children’s charities in Bexar County.
+The Witte Museum was the stunning setting for the 64rd annual Chrysanthemum Ball celebrating the generous grants given this year by The Charity Ball Association to 24 children’s charities in Bexar County.
+The theme of the evening was Chinoiserie, the decorative aesthetic that combines European and Far Eastern beauty.